TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/sw_instrument_smart_placement.md

 The above command will compile all the SDK libraries in `instrumentation mode` and in `release` profile.
 If it required to build libraries in `debug` mode then `PROFILE=debug` can be added at the end of the command.

 Also, in Linux, `gmake` is to be replaced by `make`.
+The above commands assumes that current working directory is defined in `MCU_PLUS_SDK_PATH` environment variable.

 ### 2. Recompilation of Application

 Application is also required to be compiled with those flags.
-Use the following command to build the application:
+\cond SOC_AM263PX
+\note
+The binary that is generated is an instrumented binary and its size is going to be more than the size of original application size.
+Therefore, it might be the case that linker.cmd file needs to be changed or if memory configurator is used then memory size needs to be changed.

+For the changes that are required to be done for in memory configurator/linker script for instrumentation, please go through the following steps documented at \ref INSTRUMENTED_APPLICATION_SPECIAL_SECTION_ADD.

+\endcond
+\cond  SOC_AM263X || SOC_AM243X

+The binary that is generated is an instrumented binary and its size is going to be more than the size of original application size.
+Therefore, it might be the case that linker.cmd file needs to be changed.

+For the changes that are required to be done for in linker script for instrumentation, please go through the following steps documented at \ref INSTRUMENTED_APPLICATION_SPECIAL_SECTION_ADD.

+\endcond

+\note
+Although these changes are already at-least in empty SDK examples.
+So, changes can be copied and pasted directly from it and any more changes can be done on top of that.

+Once those changes are done, execute following commands:

 \code
-gmake scrub && gmake INSTRUMENTATION_MODE=yes
+gmake -C path/to/folder/with/application/makefile scrub gmake -C path/to/folder/with/application/makefile INSTRUMENTATION_MODE=yes
 \endcode

-Again, profile flag can be added as well.
+The above two commands assume that current working directory is defined in `MCU_PLUS_SDK_PATH` environment variable.
+Again, profile flag can be added as well to above commands.

-\note
-The binary that is generated is an instrumented binary and its size is going to be more than the size of original application size.
-Therefore, it might be the case that linker.cmd file needs to be changed or if memory configurator is used then it is it memory size needs to be changed.

 ### 3. Test Run / Profiling Data Generation